Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Feature Definitions

 \begin{itemize} \item \textbf{Adjusted} $R^2$ of a \textbf{simple model} $\artFeat{[model]\_simple\_adj\_r2}{\sS}{}{\ftMM}$. \item \textbf{Adjusted} $R^2$ of a \textbf{model with interactions} $\artFeat{[model]\_w\_interact\_adj\_r2}{\sS}{}{\ftMM}$. \item \hypertarget{ft:MM:lsi}{\textbf{Intercept} of a simple \textbf{linear model}} $\artFeat{lin\_simple\_intercept}{\sS}{}{\ftMM}$. \item \textbf{Minimal} absolute \textbf{value of linear model coefficients} $\artFeat{lin\_simple\_coef\_min}{\sS}{}{\ftMM}$. \item \textbf{Maximal} absolute \textbf{value of linear model coefficients} $\artFeat{lin\_simple\_coef\_max}{\sS}{}{\ftMM}$. \item \textbf{Ratio} of \textbf{maximal} and \textbf{minimal} abs. \textbf{value of linear model coefficients} $\artFeat{lin\_simple\_coef\_max\_by\_min}{\sS}{}{\ftMM}$. \item \textbf{Ratio} of \textbf{maximal} and \textbf{minimal} abs. \textbf{value of quadratic model coefficients} $\artFeat{quad\_simple\_cond}{\sS}{}{\ftMM}$. \end{itemize}

-The feature $\artFeat{lin\_simple\_intercept}{}{}{\ftMM}$ was excluded because it is useless if fitness normalization is performed (see line~\ref{ln:normalize} in Algorithm~\ref{alg:trainmodel}).
+The feature $\artFeat{lin\_simple\_intercept}{}{}{\ftMM}$ was excluded because it is useless if fitness normalization is performed.
 The remaining features were not computed on sample sets with $\predset$ because it does not influence the resulting feature values.